-- Assist in providing urban neighborhood and community park areas that are accessible to underserved populations (and DAC communities) based on average of 4 acres per 1,000 population. - Enhance existing and planned greenways as shown in Table 11 and regional trails within open space areas with outdoor recreation and environmental educational opportunities. - Create or assure the preservation of 6 acres of open space lands per 1,000 population that are available for passive public outdoor recreation and education purposes.
-These lands may incorporate: all or a portion of greenways; county, state, or national parks; US Forest Service lands; regional trails routes; and/or dedicated open space areas or any jurisdiction.
+- Developed urban parks: Assist in providing developed urban park areas that are accessible to underserved populations (and DAC communities) based on average of 4 acres per 1,000 population. - Passive recreation: Create or assure the preservation of 6 acres of open space lands per 1,000 population that are available for passive recreation.
+These lands may incorporate: all or a portion of greenways; county, state, or national parks; US Forest Service lands; regional trails routes; and/or dedicated open space areas or any jurisdiction. - Greenways: Enhance existing and planned greenways as shown in Table 10 and regional trails within open space areas with outdoor recreation and environmental educational opportunities.